-The awarding of the MD degree certifies that the individual possesses a broad base of knowledge and skills requisite for the practice of medicine.
-The medical education process must prepare the individual to be a generalist physician, not a specialist.
-As such, every student must complete all aspects of the required curriculum as determined by the faculty.
-The Tufts graduate must have the ability to function in a variety of clinical situations and to render a wide spectrum of patient care.
-The acquisition of scientific knowledge must be accompanied by the development of basic intellectual attitudes, ethical professional attitudes and behaviors, and moral principles that are essential for a responsible physician to possess.
+The awarding of the MD degree from Tufts University School of Medicine attests that a student possesses a broad base of knowledge and skills requisite for the practice of medicine.
+It is essential that all graduates meet a standard level of expected competence across all necessary domains defined in the curriculum, with or without reasonable accommodations.
+The primary objective of a medical education at TUSM is to prepare students to practice as generalist physicians and as such be capable of pursuing post-graduate training in any current specialty of medicine.
+Thus, every student must complete all aspects of the required curriculum as determined by the faculty.
+The Tufts MD graduate must have the ability to function in a variety of clinical situations, to communicate effectively with patients and members of the health care team in unpredictable and potentially chaotic circumstances and to render a wide spectrum of patient care in a respectful, empathic and culturally sensitive manner, being aware of inherent biases.
+The acquisition of scientific knowledge must be accompanied by the demonstration of basic intellectual, ethical, and professional attitudes and behaviors, and moral principles that are essential for a responsible physician to possess.

-- Intellectual-Conceptual, Integrative and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
+Students must demonstrate sufficient ability in measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, a critical skill demanded of physicians, requires all of these intellectual abilities.
-Candidates and students must be able independently to access and interpret medical histories or files, identify significant findings from history, physical examination, and laboratory data, provide a reasoned explanation for likely diagnoses, and prescribed medications and therapy, and recall and retain information in an efficient and timely manner.
+Students must be able independently to access and interpret medical histories or records, identify significant findings from history, physical examination, and laboratory data; provide a reasoned explanation for likely diagnoses, and prescribed medications and therapy, and recall and retain information in an efficient and timely manner.
 The ability to incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans is essential.
 Good judgment in patient assessment, diagnostic and therapeutic planning is crucial; students must be able to identify and communicate their knowledge to others when appropriate.